Jump to recipe

 The half-day Nonna’s Pasta and Vegetables class including a luncheon tasting and wine inspired around thirty eager enthusiasts on making a variety of homemade pastas using the same dough base and then turning them into slight style variations.
 Each pasta then combined into simple, rustic dishes utilizing a variety of different vegetables.

 The class, reflected the region of Puglia, Italy, the home of Chef Nunzio’s childhood where his mother, and, according to Nunzio, all of the mother’s in the region rapidly prepared a broad repertoire of homemade pastas each Sunday to offer at the family table.

 Prepared homemade Pastas from Pasta Dough included Lasagna Sheets, for the Lasagna with Eggplant, Tomato, and Basil shown above, Orecchiette Broccoli Rabe with Fried Mullica (an anchovy, breadcrumb topping), and, Tagliatelle with Cauliflower, Cannellini Beans, Cherry Tomatoes, Garlic and Olive Oil.
 Each of the dishes provided can easily be prepared in your home, even if you choose to use dry or frozen pasta and you can find each of the recipes below.

-As I made my way around the room there were a striking number of men in attendance, two of whom I remember from Nunzio’s last month Wild Game Night Feature, along with families, women who had received the Cooking Class series as Valentine’s presents from spouses, and local friends and regulars all of whom are now part of the Nunzio Famiglia.
+As I made my way around the room there were a striking number of men in attendance, two of whom I remember from Nunzio’s Wild Game Night last month, along with families, women who had received the Cooking Class series as Valentine’s presents from spouses, and local friends and regulars all of whom are now part of the Nunzio Famiglia.
 Below are a few shots among the happy guests.